sonntagsgesicht/businessdate/HOWTO.rst

    >>> l['20151226':'20160128']
    [BusinessDate(20151226), BusinessDate(20160125)]

 But it behaves more like filtering

+.. doctest:: bdlist

    >>> l['20151220':'20160128']
    [BusinessDate(20151225), BusinessDate(20151226), BusinessDate(20160125)]

 Same for `float` slices which filters by casting list items as `float`.

+.. doctest:: bdlist

    >>> l[0.:1.]
    [BusinessDate(20151225), BusinessDate(20151226), BusinessDate(20160125)]